tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![iloc-assignment](Images/iloc-assignment.png)

 * To use the `loc[]` function on the index of a DataFrame, string values need to be set as the index using the `set_index()` function.
-Note that `set_index` does not return a new DataFrame but rather creates a copy of the original.
+Note that `set_index` does not return a new DataFrame but instead creates a copy of the original.
 Any changes made to the indexed DataFrame will be passed on to the original DataFrame.

   ![index_overview](Images/index_overview.png)

-* We can use the `sort_index` function to order alphabetically the data according to the new `first_name` index.
+* We can use the `sort_index` function to order the data alphabetically according to the new `first_name` index.

   ![Sort index demo](Images/customers-df-sort-index.png)